FETA Prize in Sound Art 2015 Awarded to

-To download the pdf of this call, click here.
+To download the pdf of this announcement, click here.

 With the support of Foundation of Emerging Technologies and Arts, Harold Golen Gallery, Gwarlingo and the Miami-Dade County Department of Cultural Affairs and the Cultural Affairs Council, the Miami-Dade County Mayor and Board of County Commissioners.